 Spencer Vickers is a Partner in the Cayman Islands Litigation & Restructuring practice.

-In 2022, Spencer was elected to the Board of Directors of the Recovery and Insolvency Specialists Association of the Cayman Islands (RISA Cayman).
+Following his appointment to the Board of Directors in 2022, Spencer was recently appointed Co-Chairperson of the Recovery and Insolvency Specialists Association of the Cayman Islands (RISA Cayman).
 RISA Cayman is the INSOL chapter for the Cayman Islands and has over 400 members (consisting of accountants and lawyers specialising in Cayman Islands restructuring and insolvency).
+Spencer is also an author, presenter and course coordinator of the INSOL Introductory Certificate in Insolvency Law and Practice in the Cayman Islands.

 Jurisdiction